mwinamijr/django-hms/README.md

-# Hospital Management System 🚑
+# Hospital Management System API 🚑

-A robust and user-friendly **Hospital Management System** built with **Django**.
-This system streamlines hospital operations by providing tools for managing patients, doctors, appointments, and medical records, all within a secure and efficient web-based platform.
+A robust and scalable **Hospital Management System API** built with **Django** and **Django REST Framework (DRF)**.
+This backend system is designed to provide secure and efficient APIs for managing hospital operations such as patients, doctors, appointments, and medical records.
+Authentication is handled using **JWT (JSON Web Tokens)** to ensure secure access.

 ## Features 🌟
-- **Patient Management**: Register new patients, update records, and view patient history.
+- **Patient Management API**: Endpoints to create, update, and retrieve patient records.
-- **Doctor Management**: Add and manage doctor profiles, specializations, and schedules.
+- **Doctor Management API**: Endpoints to manage doctor profiles, specializations, and schedules.
-- **Appointment Scheduling**: Allow patients to book appointments and assign them to available doctors.
+- **Appointment Scheduling API**: APIs to book and manage appointments.
-- **Medical Records**: Maintain and retrieve detailed medical histories and prescriptions.
+- **Medical Records API**: Endpoints for maintaining and accessing detailed medical histories and prescriptions.
-- **User Roles**: Role-based access control for administrators, doctors, and staff.
+- **Role-Based Access Control**: Secure APIs with role-specific permissions for administrators, doctors, and staff.
-- **Dashboard**: Overview of hospital activities with real-time updates.
-- **Responsive Design**: Fully functional on both desktop and mobile devices.
-- **Secure Authentication**: User authentication and authorization using Django's built-in features.
+- **JWT Authentication**: Secure token-based authentication for all endpoints.

 ## Tech Stack 🛠️
 - **Backend**: Django (Python)
-- **Frontend**: React Js (HTML5, CSS3, JavaScript) [React-hms repository](https://github.com/mwinamijr/react-hms.git)
+- **API Framework**: Django REST Framework (DRF)
+- **Authentication**: JSON Web Tokens (JWT)
-- **Database**: PostgreSQL (easily switchable to MySQL, etc.)
+- **Database**: PostgreSQL
 - **Deployment**: Configured for deployment on platforms like Heroku or AWS.

 ## Setup Instructions 🖥️